SumrakDZN/Namalsk-Server/README.md

 **Q: Where can I find a default mission for Namalsk?**

 A: Look into the *Mission Files* folder in this repository.
 Namalsk has two missions available - Regular and Hardcore.
-Difference between these two are in the loot availability and the presence of vehicles.
+Difference between these two are in the loot availability , the presence of vehicles and base building options. **Keep in mind that these mission folders are only fully working in a combination with the Survival mod!**

-**Q: Can I use my own custom init.c?**

-A: Not recommended, build your own *init.c* from the ones that are included in this repository.

 **Q: Where can I find a default CE Tool project files for Namalsk?**